GuilhermeRossato/remote-function-call/README.md

 To expose this function to be called from another program running in another machine you would need to create the network connection, create a interface for sending and receiving the request, decode the parameters and finally call the function manually from within your code.

-All of that creates a lot of overhead, especially if you just want to send simple parameters, which is the case for IOT, a sensor only needs to send about 3 integers to a server to save these values, do you really need all that?
+All of that creates a lot of overhead especially if you just want to send simple parameters which is the case for IOT: a sensor only needs to send about 3 integers to a server to save these values.

-RFC works by abstracting everything between the function call and the server.
+The remote-function-call works by abstracting everything between the function call and the server.

 However, since C is a little rigid, you have to call the function defining its types, in the following way: